Call 24/7 (405) 232-1985

 Oklahoma’s natural accumulation law only applies when a property is otherwise in good and safe condition for visitors.
 However, it may not apply when snow and ice accumulation become excessively dangerous beyond what’s natural and out of the landlord’s control.

-For example, a landlord or property manager may be held liable for a slip and fall injury if clogged gutters or faulty drainage cause water to unnaturally and excessively pool and freeze on a sidewalk or entryway used by residents.
-They also may be held liable if an accumulation of snow or ice hides other known hazards, such as drainage grates, cables, or building materials.
+For example, a landlord or property manager may be held liable for a slip-and-fall injury if clogged gutters or faulty drainage cause water to excessively pool and freeze on a sidewalk or entryway used by residents.
+They also may be held liable if an accumulation of snow or ice hides other known trip hazards, such as drainage grates, cables, or building materials.

 In some cases, landlords can even be held liable when they do attempt to mitigate dangers caused by ice or snow but instead create new problems by doing it poorly.
 An example of this could include shoveling snow off of a paved driveway into a ditch and visually hiding the ditch from drivers who may inadvertently steer into it, not realizing it’s there.

-Finally, landlords or property managers can be held liable if an accumulation of ice or snow make an already dangerous situation for pedestrians or residents even more dangerous.
+Finally, landlords or property managers can be held liable if an accumulation of ice or snow worsens an already dangerous situation for pedestrians or residents.
 For example, an already broken staircase loaded with snow may collapse under the weight of a pedestrian or resident.

 Landlords Are Required to Address Indoor Hazards Related to Snow and Ice

-When snow and ice accumulate outdoors, they have a tendency to make their way indoors and melt into pooled water on the floor, creating a slip hazard.
+When snow and ice accumulate outdoors, they also have a tendency to make their way indoors and melt, creating a slip hazard.
 With dozens or hundreds of people coming and going from apartment complexes in Oklahoma every day, big chunks of ice and snow get tracked in by residents and visitors.
-These chunks can quickly melt and turn into large puddles, especially near doorways.
+These chunks can quickly melt and turn into puddles, especially near doorways.

 While landlords can’t be expected to address every danger associated with the natural accumulation of ice and snow outdoors, they can be expected to address the issues associated with the puddling of melted ice and snow indoors.
 Whether it’s immediately mopping up pooled water, laying down floor mats, or placing wet floor signs, landlords must address the danger or notify residents and visitors of the danger while they create a plan to address it.